-I wasn’t prepared for such a troubling question by this slight yet earnest 8th grader.
-He had been so patient; holding his hand up until the discussion left an opening.
+I wasn’t prepared for such a troubling question by this earnest 8th grader in my class.
+He had been so patient; holding his hand up until the discussion we were having about interfaith families opened for questions.

-This evening, the teens were very talkative once they got going about the topic: Intermarried Families.
-His question arose during a workshop on sensitizing Jewish high school students to the many issues intermarried families face.
+The topic was Interfaith Families and the teens were very talkative during our workshop on sensitizing Jewish high school students to the many issues these families might face.

-They had personal experiences about the issue, since about one-third of them were from intermarried families themselves.
+They had personal experiences about the issue, since about one-third of them were from those of interfaith families themselves.
 The conversation had relevance for them and they shared personal stories peppered with jokes, hurt feelings, and sometimes defiance.

 The program was specifically designed for teens and consisted of film clips to trigger conversation and raise awareness.